South Dakota Court Records

 Note: Detention of persons for the purpose of serving summons is not an imprisonment.

-Some examples of petty offense in South Dakota are:
+Some examples of petty offenses in South Dakota are:

 - Occupation of a towed house trailer or recreational vehicle